SimasJakubenas/PersonalWebsite/README.md

 * Using descriptive alt atributes for any pictures included.
 * Providing meaningful descriptions for screen readers where icons/links are used.
 * Ensuring adequate contrast between text and background across the website.

+## Technologies Used

+### Languages Used

+HTML, CSS, jQuery (for menu only)

+### Frameworks, Libraries & Programs Used

+* Balsamiq - used to create wireframes.

+* Git - for version control.

+* Github - to save and store the files for the website.

+* Adobe Color - to create the colour palette for the site.

+* Google Fonts - to import the fonts used on the website.

+* Font Awesome - for the icons used on the website.

+* Google Dev Tools - to test progress, troubleshoot, identify responsiveness and styling issues.

+* Tiny PNG - to compress images.

+* Birme - to compress images in the webp format.

+* Favicon.io - to create favicon.

+* Am I Responsive? - to show the website image on a range of devices.

+* Readme.so - to help me write README.